 One must remember that before sin entered the world, the purpose of a human being was to live with God in our sinless bodies on this world forever.
 What ended up happening is that sin has caused our bodies to become ill, fragile, and fleeting.
 Never has it been more important for us to consider what our role is as Christians when our soul mate goes on to live with Christ.

-The Bible is pretty clear about divorce and our role as believers – But what about death?
-What does our God say, if anything at all, about the duties we have as Christians to continue honoring our soul mate with our loyalty?
-Or do our feelings of love die with our soul mate?
+The Bible is pretty clear about divorce and the responsibilities of Christians – But what about death?
+What does our God say, if anything at all, about the duties we have as Christians when the one we were meant to be with dies?
+Are we to continue honoring our soul mate with our loyalty by remaining single or does our love die with our soul mate?
 Therefore, does God work in giving us a new soul mate?
-Whether you think of it or not, these questions have troubled the minds of humanity for a very long time.
+Whether you think of it or not, these questions have troubled the minds of humanity for a very long time and they deserve answers.

 "Have you not read, that He who created them from the beginning made them male and female, and said, 'For this cause a man shall leave his father and mother, and shall cleave to his wife; and the two shall become one flesh'?
 Consequently they are no more two, but one flesh.
 What therefore God has joined together let no man separate” Matthew 19: 4-9.

 Here Jesus specifically points out that a man and woman will not only be blessed by the Lord by marriage, but He will solidify that bond by living within them.
-There is so much significance and meaning behind these words that I think it is easy to overlook by the casual reader.
 By eliminating the existence of two individuals pursuing individual goals, Jesus is saying God is glorified when one lives for the other.
 When the happiness and joy of a soul mate become the overriding priority of the other, God is glorified.
 If there ever comes a time for one to give their own life for the life of their soul mate, God is also glorified.
 This is because not only does one sacrifice their own life for their soul mate, but with God existing within the flesh of the marriage, they sacrifice their life for God as well.
-This passage is very clear that God takes His role in bringing soul mates together and being the fabric that holds this bond together very seriously.
+This passage is very clear that God takes His role in bringing soul mates together and being the essence that holds this bond together very seriously.
 So seriously that He made it a commandment for us to honor His role.
 As it is laid out in the 7th commandment, when one commits adultery, they are defying God’s position within the marriage and committing a very discordant sin.

 “… a married woman is bound to her husband as long as he is alive, but if her husband dies, she is released from the law of marriage.”